pqina/filepond/.github/ISSUE_TEMPLATE.md

 🧠 If you have a question, please ask it here https://stackoverflow.com/questions/ask?tags=filepond

-💡 If you're missing a feature, please submit an issue.

 🐜 If you've found a bug, please use the template below to report it.